devsunb/nomad/docs/usage.md

 more traditional version control tools (e.g. Git), and resume the session.

-When resumed, the final state should converge across all peers, regardless of what operations each peer applied while paused or the order in which those operations are received.
+When resumed, the final state should converge across all peers, regardless of what operations each of them applied while paused or the order in which those operations are received.

 It's also a cool party trick.